 It is important not to assume planning will be granted because a building already exists on the site.
 In some instances a building can be torn down assuming a replacement building can be then developed.
 This is not always the case because updated flood information and rules have been applied to the area.
 Getting a full Flood report done before even buying dilapidated property to knock down is critical to avoid huge expense later.
 In some situations the land may not be suitable for any kind of development due to increased flood risk and so the purchase could result in un-usable land.

-In many cases insurance companies will require a site specific flood risk assessment before being able to cover certain properties.
+In many cases insurance companies will require a site specific assessment before being able to cover certain properties.
 Having the FRA done prior to purchase can save a great deal of added expense later when huge premiums may be added on just to cover the property.

 Unda has a large consultancy team with a huge mix of experience and professional backgrounds; consultants, engineers, senior consultants and principle consultants enable us to work across all scales of planning; from a minor extension or change of building use through to large scale major residential, commercial and industrial developments.